 It was while working with Ott that Sorge learned of Hitler's intention to unilaterally revoke the non-aggression pact with Moscow and invade the Soviet Union from the west.
 This was news of cosmic importance to world history, and Sorge quickly forwarded it onward to Moscow.
 Others also were warning Stalin of German intentions, including both Great Britain and the United States, and the German ambassador in Moscow is said to have remarked that anyone travelling by train from Germany to the USSR could not help but notice the massing German formations.

 Stalin remained unconvinced, probably in part because Hitler was privately assuring him that everything was cool and Germany would be insane to invade (which had the legitimacy of being absolutely correct).
 Sorge, though, had a great deal of credibility due to his position.
 While the Soviets did not fully believe even Sorge at first, it made them ready to act when Sorge told them he had learned Japan did not intend to invade Russia from the east, preferring to concentrate on winning territory in resource-rich Southeast Asia.
 This meant that Japan would be occupied elsewhere and unable to attack the USSR as well.

 Going on the Sorge data, Stalin held his breath, took a chance and transferred 17 Siberian divisions - half of his strength in the Far East - that knew how to fight in the cold.
-He had Marshal Georgi Zhukov commit them to a counterattack at the gates of Moscow which sent the Nazis reeling.
+He had Marshal Georgi Zhukov commit them to a counterattack at the gates of Moscow which sent the Germans reeling.
 It was the decisive decision of World War II, second only to Pearl Harbour itself.

 For his pains, Sorge was disavowed by the Soviets after the Japanese busted his spy ring.
 The Japanese executed Sorge in 1944, perhaps the most deserved (from the Axis perspective) execution of the entire war.